kumojin/clean-code-presentation/slides.md

 # Who are we?
 ::first::
 ### Lukasz Kokot
-Chief Technological Officer & Senior Cloud Developer at Kumojin
+Co-Founder, Chief Technological Officer & Senior Cloud Developer at Kumojin

 ::second::
 ### Anne-Marie Nault
-Fullstack Developer at Kumojin & Le Wagon Montréal alumnus
+Full Stack Developer at Kumojin & Le Wagon Montréal alumna

 ---
+layout: text-image
+media: /clean_code.jpg
+---

+# What is Clean Code?
+> Even bad code can function.
+But if code isn’t clean, it can bring a development organization to its knees

+- Philosophy best summed up in this handbook by **Robert C. Martin, aka "Uncle Bob"**
+- Principles, patterns, and practices of writing readable, scalable and testable code
+- **DRY, KISS, YAGNI, Law of Demeter** and **SOLID** are some of these principles

+---
 layout: new-section
-image: /intro_invader.jpg
 ---

+# DRY
+Don't repeat yourself

+---
+layout: new-section
+---

+# KISS
+Keep it simple stupid

+---
+layout: new-section
+---

+# YAGNI
+You ain't gonna need it

+---
+layout: new-section
+---
+# Law of Demeter

+---
+layout: new-section
+---

 # SOLID
-The First 5 Principles of Object Oriented Design Explained
+The First 5 Principles of Object Oriented Design

 <!--